cybercongress/prompting/docs/stream_miner_template.md

 1. Langchain+OpenAI implementation, refer to `prompting/miners/openai_miner.py`
 2. HuggingFace implementation, refer to `prompting/miners/hf_miner.py`

 It is **necessary** that forward method of the miner class returns this `synapse.create_streaming_response(token_streamer)`.
 As seen, the `token_streamer` is a partial function that takes in a `send` packet.
-This packet will be sent by the bittensor middleware to facilitate the communications between the validator and the miner.
+This packet will be sent by the cybertensor middleware to facilitate the communications between the validator and the miner.
 You do **not** need to modify any logic around the `send` packet, as this is the same for **all** miners.